 see one?
 A black hole against a black background?

 It's true, black holes really can't be seen directly.
 But they exhibit a

-gravitational attraction that can reveal itself by the actions of objects and
+gravitational attraction that can be revealed by the actions of objects and

 atoms around them.
 Large objects, like stars, can be seen moving around

-something this is obviously more massive than the star, yet invisible.
+something that is obviously more massive than the star, yet invisible.
 It has

 to be either a neutron star or a black hole -- what else?